-When building your new Traverse City home there are many factors to keep an eye on during the framing process.
+There are many factors to keep an eye on during the framing process when building your new home in Traverse City.
 First, let’s define exactly what framing is.
-Framing is the assembly of the walls, roof and floors of your new home.
-Everything else that makes up the visual appearance of a house is done afterward.
+Framing is the assembly of the walls, roof, and floors of your new home.
+Everything else that makes up the visual appearance of a house is done after the framing is complete.

-Traditionally, there are three styles of framing, Post and Beam, Balloon, and Platform Framing.
-Post and Beam is how most barns are framed nowadays, but used to be the standard for home construction.
-Then, a further development was Balloon Framing, where the exterior walls were built with studs tall enough to reach the roof, and the interior was built afterward.
-In the modern era, your contractor will most likely use the Platform Framing method, where the walls of the first story are constructed, then the floor is placed atop it, and the process is repeated until the necessary height is achieved.
+Traditionally, there are three styles of framing, which are post and beam, balloon, and platform framing.
+Post and beam framing is how most barns are framed nowadays, but it also used to be the standard for home construction.
+Then, a further development was balloon framing, which is when the exterior walls are built with studs tall enough to reach the roof and the interior is built afterward.
+In the modern era, your contractor will most likely use the platform framing method, which is when the walls of the first story are constructed, then the floor is placed atop it, and the process is repeated until the necessary height is achieved.

-Now that we have our history out of the way, let’s examine the Platform Framing method more closely.
-The builders of your new home must constantly pay attention to a multitude of factors to make sure the house is accurate to plan, and looking nice.
-The most important detail is that things are square and measurements are even.
-If the framing isn’t square things will look clearly off and it will hinder every step that comes after it.
+Now that we understand the basic history of framing, let’s examine the platform framing method more closely.
+The builders of your new home must pay attention to a multitude of factors to make sure the house is accurate to plan, and looks nice.
+The most important detail is for everything to be square and that all measurements are even.
+If the framing isn’t square, then things will look off and it will hinder every step that comes after it.
 This comes into play during every step of construction, and it must be the top priority of the builders.